cdsframework/ice/README.md

 For information about commercial support options available through HLN Consulting, please see https://www.hln.com/services/open-source/ice/ice-services.

-If you have any questions, comments or suggestions, we would very much like to hear from you.
-Please feel free to e-mail us anytime at ice@hln.com.
+If you have any questions, comments or suggestions, we would like to hear from you.
+Please feel free to e-mail us at ice@hln.com.